 Click here to view park events, festivals, workshops and interpretive programs.

-NEARBY ATTRACTIONS: Sandy River Reservoir, Briery Creek Wildlife Management Area, Prince Edward/Gallion State Forest, Lee’s Retreat Driving Tour, Robert R. Moton School Museum, Longwood College Visual Arts Center, Moorefield Mine, Old Town Farmville, Twin Lakes State Park, High Bridge Trail State Park, Petersburg National Battlefield, Appomattox Plantation, Grant’s Headquarters at City Point, Blandford Church, Weston Manor, U.S. Army Quartermaster Museum, Appomattox Court House National Historical Park, Petersburg Siege Museum, Centre Hill Mansion, Pamplin Historical Park and National Museum of the Civil War Soldier, Museum and Whitehouse of the Confederacy, Magnolia Grange Plantation, Crewe Historic Railroad Park, Museum of the Confederacy in Appomattox.
+NEARBY ATTRACTIONS: Sandy River Reservoir, Briery Creek Wildlife Management Area, Prince Edward/Gallion State Forest, Lee’s Retreat Driving Tour, Robert R. Moton School Museum, Longwood University Visual Arts Center, Moorefield Mine, Old Town Farmville, Twin Lakes State Park, High Bridge Trail State Park, Petersburg National Battlefield, Appomattox Plantation, Grant’s Headquarters at City Point, Blandford Church, Weston Manor, U.S. Army Quartermaster Museum, U.S. Army Women's Museum, Appomattox Court House National Historical Park, Petersburg Siege Museum, Centre Hill Mansion, Pamplin Historical Park and National Museum of the Civil War Soldier, Museum and Whitehouse of the Confederacy, Magnolia Grange Plantation, Crewe Historic Railroad Park, Museum of the Confederacy in Appomattox.

 The Hidden Depot Farm Bed and Breakfast is about 7 miles from the park.